 Dr. Faustman and the Faustman Lab are privately funded and are not manipulated by big pharma and corporate boardrooms.
 Amy Sampen has made it her mission and thus KT1D’s mission to raise funds for and support the valiant efforts of Dr. Faustman.
 It is Amy’s dream to see all Type 1 Diabetics set free from the shackles of this debilitating disease.

 Still gallery from Type 1 Stories.

-In the summer of 2022 we set out to film the stories of some of our friends in the Type 1 community to show the human side of this terrible disease, and the hope for its reversal.
+We set out to film the stories of some of our friends in the Type 1 community to show the human side of this terrible disease, and the hope for its reversal.